 This clause specifies the procedures for API invoker on a UE to be able to access the services exposing resources of other UEs.

-Obtaining resource owner authorization information by the API invoker when the authorization relationship between UE2 (the API invoker is in UE2) and UE1 (UE1 is the resource owner of the accessed network resources) is in the application.
-The difference with the procedure described in clause 8.31 is that the API invoker is deployed in a UE different to the resource owner UE.
+The authorization relationship between UE2 (the API invoker is in UE2) and UE1 (the resource owner of the accessed network resources is at UE1) is within the Application Service Provider.
+The difference of this scenario compared with the procedure of an API invoker obtaining authorization from resource owner described in clause 8.31 is that the API invoker is not deployed in the resource owner's UE.

 Figure 8.37.3-1 presents the procedure for enabling a UE-hosted API invoker accessing network-hosted resources owned by other UEs for the scenarios introduced in clause 8.37.1.